-The Compensation Committee of the Board of Directors is currently composed of the following four non-employee directors: Eric Ende, Chair, Herbert J. Conrad, James Scibetta and Matthew Wikler.
-During the last fiscal year, the Compensation Committee was composed of the following four non-employee directors: Stefano Ferrari, Chair, Herbert J. Conrad, Eric Ende and James Scibetta.
+The Compensation Committee of the Board of Directors is currently composed of the following five non-employee directors: Eric Ende, Chair, Herbert J. Conrad, Patrick G. LePore, James Scibetta and Matthew Wikler.
+During the last fiscal year, the Compensation Committee was composed of the following four non-employee directors: Chair, Herbert J. Conrad, Eric Ende, James Scibetta and Matt Wikler.
 No member of the Compensation Committee is or was formerly an officer or an employee of the Company during the last fiscal year.
 In addition, no executive officer of the Company serves on the compensation committee or board of directors of a company for which any of the Company's directors serve as an executive officer.
 Please see Item 13.
-Certain Relationships and Related Party Transactions - Vendor Agreement," for a discussion of a related party transaction to which Mr. Ferrari was a party during fiscal 2017.
 In addition, Messers.
-Conrad, Ferrari and Scibetta participated in the Company's warrant tender offer during fiscal 2017.
+Conrad and Scibetta participated in the Company's warrant tender offer during fiscal 2017.
 See "Item 13.
 Certain Relationships and Related Party Transactions - Warrant Tender Offer" for additional information.